ekonomizer/sq_request/README.md

 request.binds
 ```
 ## License
-The JavaScript MD5 script is released under the MIT license.
+The JavaScript module sq_request is released under the MIT license.